mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 Web site to participate in making the Web a better place to work, communicate and play.
 Not to be confused with Jetpack.

-__Jetpack Core__: A small, self-contained set of Jetpack Chrome Modules and Low-Level Modules that form the base functionality for Jetpack.
-The Core can actually be "bootstrapped" into any Mozilla application or extension.
+__Jetpack Core__: A small, self-contained set of low-level modules that forms the base functionality for the Add-on SDK.
+The Core can be "bootstrapped" into any Mozilla application or extension.

 __Jetpack Globals__: The set of global variables and objects provided to all Cuddlefish Modules, such as `console` and `memory`.
 Includes